erbafdavid/StabFem/README.md

 StabFem is a set of programs to perform Global Stability calculations in Fluid Mechanics, which is developed for both research and education purposes.

-The project is based on two softwares :
+The project is multi-system (linux, macOS, Windows), and based on two softwares :

 - The finite-element software FreeFem++ is used to generate the meshes, construct the operators and solve the various linear problems involved in the computation.

-- Matlab is used as a driver to monitor the computations in terminal or script mode and as a graphical interface to plot the results.
+- Matlab is used as a driver to monitor the computations in terminal or script mode and as a graphical interface to plot the results (note that some graphical functionalities require the toolbox pdetools).

 The kind of computation currently implemented comprises :